Heisenberg spin networks for realizing quantum battery with the aid of Dzyaloshinskii Moriya interaction: Results

 \subsection{XXZ model}

-As seen in the previous section, increasing DMI strength enhances the performance of the QB in the Ising model for open boundary and supercube configurations, while exhibiting a negative effect for the closed boundary configuration.
+As seen in the previous section, increasing DMI strength enhances the performance of the QB in the Ising model for supercube configuration, while exhibiting a negative effect for the closed boundary configuration.
 We now study the effect of DMI on the three spin configurations of the QB in the XXZ model.
-We analyse ergotropy and charging power for $D = 0$ and $1.7$, and also examine the influence of the battery Hamiltonian $H_B$ by varying the parameter $\lambda$, as shown in Figs.~\ref{fig:erg XXZ} and \ref{fig:power XXZ}.
-The plots are presented for $t \in [0, 3\pi]$.
+We analyze ergotropy and charging power for $D = 0$ and $1.7$, and also examine the influence of the battery Hamiltonian $H_B$ by varying the parameter $\lambda$, as shown in Figs.~\ref{fig:erg XXZ} and \ref{fig:power XXZ}.
+The plots are presented for $t \in [0, 3\pi]$ as it captures at least one entire oscillation cycle.
+For reference, the maximum ergotropy for our 8 qubit system is 16.
+And our focus is on the periodicity of ergotropy curve as it indicates the ability of the system to fully charge and then reset to 0.
 Results are discussed separately for each spin-chain configuration.